Decision Questions for Probabilistic Automata on Small Alphabets: Unary PFA

-Finally, we conclude that (\ref{eq:y}) holds for all $k> k_2 :=\max \{k_0,k_1\}$, where both $k_0$ and $k_1$ are computable in PTIME.
-In other words, we obtained a polynomially computable value $k_2$ such that $\mathcal{P}(a^k) > c = \lambda$ for all $k>k_2$.
+\begin{proof} In Lemma \ref{lem:case2bound}, we obtained a polynomially computable value $k_0$ such that either $\mathcal{P}(a^k) > \lambda$ for all $k>k_0$ or $\mathcal{P}(a^k) < \lambda$ for all $k>k_0$.
 Using the same argument as at the end of the proof of Lemma \ref{lem:case1}, we can show that the (strict) emptiness and $\lambda$-reachability problems are decidable in EXPTIME. \end{proof}

-We are now ready to give a proof of Theorem \ref{mainthm}.
+We are now ready to give a proof of Theorem~\ref{mainthm}.

 \begin{proof}[Proof of Theorem \ref{mainthm}] Let $\mathcal{P} = (u, A, v)$ be a polynomially ambiguous unary PFA.
 By Lemma~\ref{lem:split}, we can compute in EXPTIME a set of $d$ polynomially ambiguous unary PFAs $\{\mathcal{P}_{s} = (u_s, U, v')\ |\ 0 \leq s \leq d-1\}$ such that $U$ is rational upper-triangular and